vmware-archive/gp-r/HomePage.md

 #### <a name="plr_datatypes_output"/> PL/R Output Conversion: R Data Types → SQL Data Types
 For multi-element returns from a PL/R function, you generally have two options.
 Multi-element return objects from PL/R can be expressed as:

-1.	a SQL array (in all flavors: 1D,2D,3D), or
+1. A SQL array (in all flavors: 1D,2D,3D), or
-2.	a SQL composite type.
+2. A SQL composite type

 The quickest, “hands-free” approach is to just specify your return object as a SQL array.
 Regardless of whether your R object is a vector, matrix, data.frame, or array, you will be able to recover the information contained in the R object by specifying a SQL array as your RETURN data type for a given PL/R function.